No, I'm not going to tell you what it is because I can't say it's a surprise, but I'm just a video.

 Things that you will never know unless you read the book, things that you'll never hear about.

-You mean it was that close to being over.
+You mean it was that close to being over?

-You're gonna have those kinds of reactions.
+You're going to have those kinds of reactions.

 They never brought whatever was going on with them personally into the booth.